jayceecodesx/learning-tracker/README.md

 # learning-tracker
-This folder is to show the progression of my learning
+this folder is to show the progression of my learning